mengchichiang/stockchart_py/README.md

 ### config.ini
   * Setup login user name and password.
   * Setup download start year.
-  * Stock market can be defined in pfGroupArray, but do not change the market name CUS, US, TW, HK.

 ###  customize stock symbol, market and data download source.
    Group is stock market name.
 If you want to define your stock market, you should do as follows: